kylecooltron/Cycles/README.md

 ```

+# Peter

 MAIN CLASS

 - create two snakes

+SNAKE CLASS:

+- using "player" variable inside snake class make sure they start at correct positions in prepare_body method

 CONTROL ACTORS ACTIONS CLASS

 - use cast groups to make sure keyboard controls apply to each ("snake 1" vs "snake 2")

-SNAKE CLASS:

-- using "\_player" variable inside snake class make sure they start at correct positions in \_prepare_body method
+# ?

 GROWTH (child of Action) - CLASS TO INSCREASE SIZE OF SNAKES